shakfu/py-js/README.md

     git submodule update
     ```

-3. For the purposes of this quickstart, it is recommended to install [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as:
+3. For the purposes of this quickstart, use a recent python3 (3.8+) from [python.org](https://www.python.org), [Homebrew](https://brew.sh), or similar source.

+4. (Optional) Install [cython](https://cython.org) via `pip3 install cython`.
+It is used for wrapping the max api and it is worth installing it in case you want to play around or extend the wrapped max api.

+5. Then type the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:

     ```bash
-    brew install python
+    make
     ```

-    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.10 at the time of this writing.)

-4. Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will a symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:

-    ```bash
-    ./build.sh
-    ```

 Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.

-Note that the default build creates a package with two externals which are linked to your system homebrew python3.
+Note that the default build converts the `py-js` repo into a Max package by virtue of the symlink to `$HOME/Documents/Max 8/Packages/py-js` and enables the two recently created python3 externals in the `externals` folder (which are linked to your system python3) to be available to your Max environment.

 This has the immediate benefit that you have access to your curated collection of python packages.
 The tradeoff is that these externals are dynamically linked with local dependencies and therefore not usable in standalones and relocatable Max packages.

-If you don't have homebrew installed on your system, or if you have a need for portable relocatable python3 externals then read on!
+No worries, if you need portable relocatable python3 externals for your package or standalone then read on!

 ### Alternative Quickstart for Self-contained Python3 Externals / Packages